firozkhan18/technologies-notes/README.md

 Exception in thread "main" java.lang.IllegalStateException: Duplicate key John (attempted merging values 7.38 and 8.93)

-Free eBook: Git Essentials
-Check out our hands-on, practical guide to learning Git, with best-practices, industry-accepted standards, and included cheat sheet.
-Stop Googling Git commands and actually learn it!

-Download the eBook
 The key is - the method tried merging these two values, and assigning the merged value to the unique key - "John" and failed.
 We may decide to supply a Merge Function that defines how this merge should be done if duplicate keys exist.

 If you want to get rid of duplicate keys, you can always just add a distinct() operation to the Stream before collecting it: